Updated in May 2022

 Recent research in the field of social-emotional learning has led districts to invest heavily in adult SEL.
 Promoting positive social and emotional development for our students starts with building adult capacity.

-With the shift to hybrid and remote learning during the COVID-19 pandemic, many SEL instructional specialists have been coaching educators and staff on:
+During the shift to hybrid and remote learning during the COVID-19 pandemic, many SEL instructional specialists began to coach educators and staff on:

 - How to deliver SEL lessons and curricula virtually